oehf/ipf-docs/_pages/ihe/fhir/fhirPixPdqTranslators.md

 ---

-IPF provides utilities for translation between FHIR and HL7v2, thus giving the possibility to implement FHIR-based [IHE] transactions on top ot their HL7 v2 counterparts and to avoid redundancy in that way.
+IPF provides utilities for translation between FHIR and HL7v2, thus giving the possibility to implement FHIR-based [IHE] transactions on top of their HL7 v2 counterparts and to avoid redundancy in that way.

 Currently supported transaction pairs are